 The SMF uses the N4 Association Setup or Update procedures as described in clause 4.4.3 of TS 23.502 [3] to provision the UPF to report the clock drifting.

-If the SMF has clock drift information for a Time Domain and if the Time Domain matches with the Time Domain in the TSC Assistance Container (i.e. clock drift between 5G timing and AF supplied Time Domain determined based on UPF reporting), or Time Domain information is not provided in the TSC Assistance Container, then the SMF may adjust the TSCAI information so that it reflects the 5GS Clock as described in clause 5.27.2.1.
+If the SMF has clock drift information for a Time Domain and if the Time Domain matches with the Time Domain in the Traffic Characteristics (i.e. clock drift between 5G timing and AF supplied Time Domain determined based on UPF reporting), or Time Domain information is not provided in the Traffic Characteristics, then the SMF may adjust the TSCAI information so that it reflects the 5GS Clock as described in clause 5.27.2.1.

-If the SMF does not have synchronization information for a requested Time Domain in the TSC Assistance Container, or the Time Domain in the TSC Assistance Container is set to a value = "5GS", then the TSCAI information will be used without adjustment.
+If the SMF does not have synchronization information for a requested Time Domain in the Traffic Characteristics, or the Time Domain in the Traffic Characteristics is set to a value = "5GS", then the TSCAI information will be used without adjustment.

 In the case of drift between external GM clock and 5G clock, the UPF updates the offset to SMF using the N4 Report Procedure as defined in clause 4.4.3.4 of TS 23.502 [3].
 If the cumulative rateRatio is available and in the case of change of cumulative rateRatio between external PTP time and 5G time, the UPF updates the cumulative rateRatio to SMF using the N4 Report Procedure as defined in clause 4.4.3.4 of TS 23.502 [3].
 The SMF may then trigger a PDU Session Modification as defined in clause 4.3.3 of TS 23.502 [3] in order to update the TSCAI to the NG-RAN without requiring AN or N1 specific signalling exchange with the UE.